abhihyder/js-paginator/README.md

-# js-paginator
+# JS Pagination Crafter

-**js-paginator** is a lightweight utility for simplifying pagination in JavaScript applications.
-Whether you're working with APIs or databases, js-paginator provides a straightforward way to generate pagination links and manage pagination logic.
+**js-pagination-crafter** is a lightweight utility for simplifying pagination in JavaScript applications.
+Whether you're working with APIs or databases, js-pagination-crafter provides a straightforward way to generate pagination links and manage pagination logic.

 ## Features